aws-amplify/docs/docs/lib/restapi/fragments/android/getting-started/30_initapi.md

         super.onCreate();

         try {
-            // Add these lines to add the AWSCognitoAuthPlugin and AWSApiPlugiin plugins Amplify.addPlugin(new AWSCognitoAuthPlugin());
+            // Add these lines to add the AWSCognitoAuthPlugin and AWSApiPlugin plugins Amplify.addPlugin(new AWSCognitoAuthPlugin());
-            Amplify.addPlugin(new AWSApiPlugiin());
+            Amplify.addPlugin(new AWSApiPlugin());
             Amplify.configure(getApplicationContext());

             Log.i("MyAmplifyApp", "Initialized Amplify");